rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 }
 ```

-And as long as we can't directly use physical addresses for our modifications in protected-mode, we have to convert physical addresses to virtual addresses.
+And as long as we can't directly use physical addresses for our modifications in protected-mode, we have to convert Physical addresses to Virtual addresses too.

 ```
 UINT64 PhysicalAddress_to_VirtualAddress(UINT64 pa)